The following funding categories are available through the Annual Grants Program.

 Examples of eligible projects

-• An organisation seeking $2,000 to promote their new event through.
+An organisation seeks $2,000 to promote their new event through:

 • $400 on graphic design.

-• $1,000 securing a keynote speaker or music performer.
+• $1,000 to secure a keynote speaker or music performer.

 • $100 on targeted Facebook advertising.